ryanccrawford/learning-angular/README.md

 ## TADA!
 That was it.
 Now we are going to add Material Design Components, animations and icons

-let's go ahead and press 'ctrl-c' to stop the Angular server and continue to add to our template
+Stop your server- let's go ahead and press 'ctrl-c' to stop the Angular server and continue to add to our template

 - Step 1: make sure you are in the learning-angular folder.
 Then go ahead and open this folder in VSCode.
 We will be changing some of the code in a couple of the files.
 Plus you need to take a look at the app structure because it is different from React in this aspect.
 - Step 1b.
 Install Material Design Components